krishna-waidande/krishna-waidande.github.io/trello.md

 :)

-What you will do now ?? you will tell them something and they will think you are making excuses and all. you will go frustrated, you will think I do so much of work then also Boss / Manager scolds me and all.
+What you will do now ?? you will tell them something and they will think you are making excuses and all.
+You will become frustrated.

 Now think if you keep the track of your task would this situation occur?

-Probably not unless you forget to keep the track of your task :)
+Probably not unless you forget to keep the track of your task
+## :)

 In our daily busy schedule.
-It is very difficult to remember all the things we want to do in that particular day so some of us might use the notebook for this to keep the track of a task or maintains to-do list in their mobile app or in their personal diary.
+It is very difficult to remember all the things we want to do in that particular day so some of us might use the personal diary to keep the track of a task or maintains to-do list in their mobile app.

 But what if I tell you, I have overcome this problem of tracking the daily tasks.

-There are so many softwares on the internet which gives you the functionality of keeping track of your task.Let me list them.
+There are so many softwares on the internet which gives you the functionality of keeping track of your task.

 + Brightpod